Meeting Information

 Call for Abstracts

 Please use this form for abstract submissions.
-The NEW deadline for abstracts is March 1st, 2024.
+The deadline for abstracts is February 21, 2025.

 We welcome abstract submissions for short (20 mins.) or long (45 mins.) talks.
 NEST is traditionally a local/regional workshop.
 We accept submissions from outside the New England area this year, however, only in-person presentations will be accepted.

-This year’s theme is Music and Movement.
+This year’s theme is Music and Brain Health.
 Related topics include but are not limited to:

 Please send questions to: musicdynamicslab@gmail.com